Salt & Wind Travel

 The 13th arrondissement is known for its large Chinatown and the striking Bibliothèque François Mitterrand.
 The 14th arrondissement houses the catacombs and offers a quieter, more residential feel.
 The 15th arrondissement is a residential area with a local vibe, making it a great place to experience everyday Parisian life.

-If you are going to stay in these neighborhoods, we’d suggest you stay away from the Paris Austerlitz train station and the nearby hospital as it’s not very quaint.
-Instead, stay west or just south of the Jardin des Plantes so that you’re on the border of the 5th arrondissement and can easily access major sites.
+If you are going to stay in these neighborhoods, we suggest you stay away from the Paris Austerlitz train station and the nearby hospital, as they are not very quaint.
+Instead, stay west or south of the Jardin des Plantes so that you’re on the border of the 5th arrondissement and can easily access significant sites.

 Pros: One of the more diverse areas of the city